Subject access is one of the main components of GDPR.

 The Office of the Information Commissioner

-If you wish to make a Subject Access Request please email your request through to firstname.lastname@example.org.
+If you wish to make a Subject Access Request please email your request to us at firstname.lastname@example.org.

 Trainee interview feedback